-As per generally accepted principles, taxability under the deeming provisions (i.e., "deemed to accrue or arise" in India) should be examined only if the income is not actually "accruing" or "arising" in India.
+As per generally accepted principles, the deeming provisions governing the scope of total income (i.e., "deemed to accrue or arise" in India) should be examined only if the income is not actually "accruing" or "arising" in India.

-This is based on the understanding that a fiction is not needed to create a situation which exists in reality.
+This is based on the premise that a fiction is not needed to create a situation which exists in reality.